SamGTR/Code-Quiz/README.md

 Following is the link to the Code-Quiz application:
 https://samgtr.github.io/Code-Quiz/

-Following is the link to the Github repository for Password Generator application:
+Following is the link to the Github repository for Code-Quiz application:
 https://github.com/SamGTR/Code-Quiz

 ## License